 To store carrots, lift and remove surface dirt.

 Cut the leaves to 1cm from the top and place in a box between layers of dry sand, so the carrots are not touching.

 Originally, carrots were purple!
 Orange carrots were introduced by patriotic Dutch farmers, as orange appeared on their national flag.
 Over time, these became the norm.
 You can still buy purple carrots, but they are orange on the inside.

 David’s Top Tip

-Growing onions next to carrots can deter carrot fly but only while onions are in active growth.
-For this to work, around 4 rows of onions are needed for each row of carrots.
+Growing onions next to carrots can deter pests, but only while onions are in active growth.
+For this to work, plant around 4 rows of onions per row of carrots.

 David Domoney is a Chartered Horticulturalist, Broadcaster, and Author.
 David has worked with a number of the UK’s leading garden retailers as a plant buyer and strategic consultant.
 With more than 30 years experience, in horticulture, David is as passionate about plants now as he was when he bought his first plant at a village fete.